IlyesSemlali/terraform-selfhosted/README.md

 - Single Authentication for all apps
 - Scalabilty
 - Schedulability of ressources (to reduce costs when it's not used)
+- App store

+### Scalabilty

+To keep ressources usage as low as possible, this cluster is designed to host applications that will run at a predefined schedule.
+This means that if you don't need your applications to run at night they can be scaled down to 0 and let the Kubernetes node autoscaler remove unneeded nodes.

 ## Getting started